adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

 > **Can't I use Automapper?**
 > Yes, of course you can use Automapper.
 I tend to skip using Automapper in favor of coding explicit conversions.
 If you use Automapper, then you will need to do adjustments to do the conversions for you in the right places.

 Next, I need to write a repository.
 The repository pattern is [relatively easy](https://github.com/Azure/azure-mobile-apps/blob/6.0.7/sdk/dotnet/src/Microsoft.AspNetCore.Datasync.Abstractions/Interfaces/IRepository.cs).
 There are also several versions already created, but those don't work directly for this project because they all take something that implements `ITableData` and the database model does not follow that.
-We can, however, use [the `EntityTableRepository{T}` class](https://github.com/Azure/azure-mobile-apps/blob/6.0.7/sdk/dotnet/src/Microsoft.AspNetCore.Datasync.EFCore/EntityTableRepository.cs) as a model and just adjust it for our needs.
+I can, however, use [the `EntityTableRepository{T}` class](https://github.com/Azure/azure-mobile-apps/blob/6.0.7/sdk/dotnet/src/Microsoft.AspNetCore.Datasync.EFCore/EntityTableRepository.cs) as an example and just adjust it for my needs.

 In this case:

-* We'll make a repository that is explicitly dependent on the mobile model.
+* I'll make a repository that is explicitly dependent on the mobile model.
-* Each method will convert to/from the database model before returning data.
+* Each method in the IRepository interface will convert to/from the database model before storing or returning data.

 First off, let's take a look at the head of the new repository: